thowell/CALIPSO.jl/README.md

 subject to   g(x; p)  = 0,
              h(x; p) in K
 ```
+can be optimized for

+- x: decision variables
+- p: problem parameters
-can be optimized for decision variables x, problem parameters p, and the Cartesian product of non-negative orthant and second-order cones K.
+- K: Cartesian product of non-negative orthant and second-order cones

 Additionally, trajectory optimization problems of the form:
 ```